ramcintosh/Challenges/README.md

 # Challenges
 Completed coding challenges.
-This directory is where I will place coding challenges that I have completed and are still working on.
+This directory is where I will place coding challenges that I have completed and the ones that I am still working on.